 < 50% - poor

-we will especially consider your argumentation about why you want to study at a certain university and whether you have a good idea about what your academic plan would look like and how it fits your studies in Konstanz.
-Additionally, we will consider language competences (especially in the case of host universities in Spain, France, Portugal, and Italy).
-Further motivation that is beyond getting to know the country and its people and language is considered.
+We will especially look at your argumentation about why you want to study at a certain university and whether you have a good idea about what your academic plan would look like and how it fits in with your current studies at the University of Konstanz.
+Additionally, we will consider language skills (especially when the host university is in Spain, France, Portugal or Italy).
+Personal motivation beyond language acquisition and interest in country/people is also a factor.

 - Grades: 20%

-Once you have received positive feedback and a spot for an ERASMUS+ Semester abroad, planning your stay start!
-Please have a look at the Outgoing Student Guide for information
+Once your spot for an ERASMUS+ semester abroad is confirmed, you can start planning your stay!
+Please take a look at the Outgoing Student Guide (in German) for information.

-Of course you will do courses at your host university and this work will be recognized at the University of Konstanz.
-The “Ständige Prüfungsausschuss” is in charge of that.
-The so-called Learning Agreement will handle a possible recognition.
-Once you return from your exchange semester, Ms. Susanne Schmücker will do the recognition
+Of course you will be doing courses at your host university and this work will be recognisedat the University of Konstanz.
+The Examination Board Psychology is in charge of that.
+The so-called Learning Agreement regulates a possible recognition.
+Once you return from your semester abroad, Ms Susanne Schmücker will process the recognition of your credit points.